Awarua-/DCPlusPlusRlsAnnouncer/README.md

 ### Intergrations

 #### CouchPotato
 Support for Couchpotato is still in development, last working version present in repo
+`extra_scripts = "python <path to releaser script>\DCPlusPlusRlsAnnouncer-master\intergrations\SickBeard\sickbeardAnnounce.py"`
+For more info on extra scripts in sickbeard see [here](https://code.google.com/archive/p/sickbeard/wikis/AdvancedSettings.wiki)

 #### Sickbeard
-Support for Sickbeard has been dropped, last working version present in repo
+Modify the following in your sickbeard config file

 #### Sonarr